rocioacost/acklenavenue.github.io/_posts/2018-06-26-an-acklen-avenue-story-billy-fernandez.md

 ---
 layout: post
-title:  An Acklen Avenue Story
+title:  An Acklen Avenue Story by Billy Fernandez
 date:   2018-06-26
 author: Billy Fernandez
 excerpt: I remember the day I noticed a post notification from a group of developers on Facebook.